rustamlatypov/cpu-matrix-multiplication/README.md

-# Sequential and parallel LSD radix sorts
+# Parallelized matrix multiplication on CPU with OpenMP and GPU with CUDA

 Developed in May, 2019.